“God could have walked away … and started over.”

 In the first message on Rom 9.1-13, the summary statement was that election was essentially the promise that those who heard the call of the gospel are those to whom and upon whom "election" was applied.
 The preacher needs to read Dead or Alive: The Order of Salvation, in which the truth that the sinner is dead and can't respond to the gospel until he/she is made alive by the Holy Spirit through the "birth from above".
 Prairie Creek Baptist Church in Plano, TX is simply one of those churches that gets this great truth backward.

 In the second message on Rom 9.14-19, the intro reiterated the sentiment above.
 After that point, during the first half of the message (vv.
 14-18), the preacher struggled to avoid stating the full truth that "... and He hardens whom He desires."
 No surprise there.
-(And, no, I couldn't bear to listen to the rest of the "message" on Romans.)
+(And, no, I couldn't bear to listen to the rest of his "message" on Romans.)

 There is no true, biblical definition of election for the God "who could have walked away and started over" as the article on the church's website maintains!
-Simple logic alone points out this stunning inconsistency.]
+Simple logic alone points out this stunning and hellish inconsistency.]

 I truly hope that this article is an example of an expression made in ignorance rather than being a deliberate distortion of Scripture.
 Nonetheless, it is still heresy regardless of the reasons it was written.

-[EDIT Nov 2020: After reviewing the "messages" on Romans (above), I'm leaning toward deliberate distortion of Scripture...]
+[EDIT Nov 2020: After reviewing the Pastor's "messages" on Romans (above), I'm leaning toward deliberate distortion of Scripture...]

 This occurrence of such an unbiblical expression shouldn’t be too surprising when you consider what the Lord Christ taught in His parable of the unrighteous judge in Luke 18: